 - Michael Moorwood (Singing)

-- Steve Cassey (Shakespeare)
+- Steve Cassey (Acting)

-90-120 UCAS Points.
+We would be looking for 90-120 UCAS Points.

 The university may consider applicants without formal qualifications if they are able to demonstrate an exceptional level of ability and practical experience.